emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 Unfortunately, doing it myself disempowered others on my team who would have wanted more responsibility.

 These days, I know that involving colleagues in planning workshops allows them to shine.
 I team up with at least one person to plan every workshop.
-Recently, that was the brilliant Ciaran McCabe, Delivery Manager on the Verify team.
+Recently, that was my brilliant Delivery Manager on the Verify team.

 The process instantly becomes more joyful, creative and effective.